MatteoLarrode/Research-InterestGroups-PolicyRisk/README.md

 ##  Model interest groups' behaviour regarding clean energy policy in the US
 <p>

-The scope of this project seeks to answer the question raised above: "Are there ways of mitigating political risks for stakeholders in these situations of uncertainty where the benefits of covering unchartered waters outweigh the costs associated with potential drawbacks?".
+To help illustrate both the problem and the model proposed, we use data on recent sustainable energy policy in the US, the risk associated with lobbying across various issue dimensions, and its impact on interest group coalitions.
 We present the idea that interest groups are more likely to align themselves with other groups in the presence of political risk in order to mitigate the costs of pursuing policy under conditions of high uncertainty and limited information.
 By joining the coalition, these groups maximize their ability to claim credit for pioneering new and innovative policy solutions while limiting their responsibility if the policy should prove damaging to their cause.
 To help illustrate both the problem and the model proposed, we use data on recent sustainable energy policy in the US, the risk associated with lobbying across various issue dimensions, and its impact on interest group coalitions.
+More specifically, we test the hypothesis that, *as the risk bore by a policy increases, interest groups will tend to form coalitions when advocating for it*.
 </p>

 **Theoretical Contrinution: Defining Political Risk:**